MSI Afterburner: How To Download And Use

 MSI Afterburner

-As mentioned earlier, one of the main reasons why MSI Afterburner is such a great tool is that it’s easy to download and use.
+As mentioned earlier, one of the main reasons why MSI Afterburner is such a great tool is that it’s simple to download and operate.

-MSI does change its website from time to time, and they might eventually change how to actually download the setup file.
+MSI does alter its website from time to time, and they might eventually change how to actually download the setup file.
 For now, the process is as follows:

 1. Go to MSI’s website using this link – Click the ‘Download MSI Afterburner’ button.
 Again, due to periodic redesigns, the actual layout or button might be different.
 If you look for the button that says ”download MSI Afterburner”, you should be able to find it.
 There used to be alternative options for other versions, such as for Android and MSI Kombustor, which we will touch on a little further down.